 It's an old saying but still true in our efforts at UNH to protect information and IT resources.
-Each of us has a role in information protection and your use of IT Good Practices - often called 'best' or 'recommended' practices - enables you to insure that you are armed with the knowledge to avoid the most basic and common risky behaviors in the use of IT resources... to avoid being the weakest link.
+Each of us has a role in information protection and your use of IT Good Practices helps you to ensure that you are armed with the knowledge to avoid basic and common risky behaviors in the use of IT resources... to avoid being the weakest link.

-Our Good Practices pages provide information, recommendations, checklists, templates and procedures for both IT Service Consumers and Service Providers.
+This ISS Good Practices page provides information, recommendations, checklists, templates and procedures for both IT Service Consumers and Service Providers.

 A wide variety of lists of recommended practices to protect information and your computer are available and it is often confusing to know which to follow.
-Reduce the risk of an information breach by following these Protected Computing Good Practices
+Reduce the risk of an information breach by following the UNH IT Protected Computing Practices

-Use our recommended practices when browsing the Internet to protect your information and computer: Reducing Your Risk
+Use these practices when browsing the Internet to protect your information and computer: Reducing Your Risk

-UNH IT Security recommends that all UNH computer users access the Internet only when using a non-administrative account.
+ISS recommends that all UNH computer users access the Internet only when using a non-administrative account.
 This provides additional protection against downloading of malicious software such as viruses and trojans, but does not replace an up-to-date antivirus program.
-For assistance with creating your non-administrative user account, contact the IT Service Desk or use following documents which provide guidance for a non-administrative account on your PC:
+For assistance with creating your non-administrative user account, contact your departmental IT support or the IT Service Desk, or use following documents which provide guidance for a non-administrative account on your PC:

 - How to remove your users account from the administrator's account